 Refer to the document Instructions for Submitting Mandatory Electronic Adverse Event Reports to FDA CVM found below.

-- Instructions for Electronic Submission of Mandatory Adverse Event Reports to FDA CVM (PDF - 1.4MB)
+- Instructions for Electronic Submission of Mandatory Adverse Event Reports to FDA CVM (PDF - 13 pages)

 High level instructions to assist in creation and submitting HL7 FDA CVM complaint ICSRs

 - CVM Registration Web Form for Electronic Adverse Events (ZIP - 2KB)

 - CVM GFI #188 Guidance for Data Elements for Submission of Veterinary Adverse Event Reports to the Center for Veterinary Medicine

 Final guidance document on providing information (Data Elements) to the FDA CVM via Form FDA 1932 - Veterinary Adverse Drug Reaction, Lack of Effectiveness, Product Defect Report

 - Form FDA 1932 (OMB 0910-0284)- Veterinary Adverse Drug Reaction, Lack of Effectiveness, Product Defect Report (PDF - 945KB)

 - CVM Internal Terms for Use in Veterinary ADE Reporting

 MS Excel spreadsheet listing the vocabularies of compliant GL-42 ICSR data elements - for use in filling out Form FDA 1932